Petal School District releases Return to School Plan for 2021-2022 school year

 Despite the COVID-19 pandemic forcing schools around the world to adopt alternate learning models, the Petal School District was able to eventually integrate a traditional school setting for the 2020-2021 school year that served more than 97 percent of the district’s students.

-Per the school district’s Return to School Plan for the 2021-2022 school year, the district will utilize that same model for the upcoming school year with safety protocols aimed at ensuring the health and well-being of students and staff.
+Per the district’s Return to School Plan for the 2021-2022 school year, officials will utilize that same model this year, with safety protocols aimed at ensuring the health and well-being of students and staff.
 The plan for the new school year, which begins August 3, was recently approved by the school district’s board of trustees.

 “The big-ticket item that many people want to know about is if masks are required or optional,” school district superintendent Matt Dillon said.
 “The answer is, as of right now, they’re optional in our district for both staff and students; it’s a personal choice for families right now.